Public Health MPH (Master’s)

 - Global Health Promotion Concentration (15 Credits) *Arrupe Global Scholars will pursue this concentration with their dual MD degree.

-- Practice Experience and Capstone
+- Practice Experience and Capstone (6 credits)

 Our faculty come from backgrounds in business, health, education, law, and the arts and sciences.
 Together, their experiences and expertise provide graduate students with a robust interdisciplinary education.

 The Master of Public Health program at Creighton University is a member of the Association of Schools and Programs of Public Health.